K-Guan/tedit/README.md

   -p PROGRAM, --program PROGRAM
                         Program you want to 'run stdout' -e EDITOR, --editor EDITOR
-                        Use anoter editor instead of the system default
+                        Use another editor instead of the system default
 ```

 - `-f/--file`: TEdit will uses `FILE`'s content as the temporary file's default content.